mjaved495/OpenHarvester/README.md

 # OpenHarvester

-OpenHarvesters harvest publications metadata from different sources (CrossRef, PubMed and DBLP) and identify publications for an author.
+OpenHarvester harvest publications metadata from different sources (CrossRef, PubMed and DBLP) and identify publications for an author.

 ```
 Latest Version of the Jar file -   PH-07182018.jar